#TIL the query component of a URI is actually completely opaque.

 -

-trwnh@mastodon.socialreplied to jbqueru@fosstodon.org last edited by
+trwnh@mastodon.socialreplied to jbqueru@fosstodon.org on last edited by

 @jbqueru the form thing is really getting to me; i only found any of this out because i was looking at the problem of ordering "query parameters" causing two URIs to be semantically equivalent despite being syntactically different.